List of As Told by Ginger characters: Mipsy Mipson

 Most likely the third most popular girl at Lucky Jr. High is Melissa "Mipsy" Mipson.
-She appears to be closest to Miranda and shares her hate for Ginger.
-She helps Miranda play a prank on Ginger in Sleep on It to make Ginger wet her sleeping bag.
+She appears to be closest to Miranda and also shares her great hate for Ginger.
+She helps Miranda play a rude prank on Ginger in Sleep on It to make Ginger wet her sleeping bag.
 In Foutley's on Ice, she pays off her uncle to accept Ginger as a new student for a writing academy and convinced her cousin, also a Mipson, to take on a new persona (Thea) and convince Ginger to stay full-time.
 When Ginger returns to Lucky Jr. High in Wicked Game, Mipsy and Miranda convince Dodie and Macie into helping them get Darren and Ginger to break up.

 Not much else is known about Mipsy.
-It has been suggested that she comes from a wealthy Jewish family and that if Ginger got too close to Courtney, Mipsy would be the most likely to be bumped down on the popularity chart.
+It has been suggested that she comes from a wealthy Mexican family and that if Ginger got too close to Courtney, Mipsy would be the most likely to be bumped down on the popularity chart.